MahmonirB/react-native-RTK-boilerplate/README.md

 # react-native-RTK-boilerplate

-A react native, redux toolkit, react-navigation and typescript boilerplate
+A react native, redux toolkit, react-navigation and typescript template which everybody can clone and use it as a starting point of project.

 ## Contains